vejalingo/React-ReactNative-Design-Patterns/compound-components-pattern/readme.md

 />
 ```

-This works fine, but it's less extensible/flexible than a compound components API.
-For example.
-What if I want to supply additional attributes on the `<option>` that's rendered, or I want the display to change based on whether it's selected?
-We can easily add API surface area to support these use cases, but that's just more for us to code and more for users to learn.
-That's where compound components come in really handy!
+This works fine, but it is less extensible/flexible than a compound components API.
+For example; if you want to supply additional features to the `<option>` element that is rendered, or if you want to display in order to change based on whether it's selected?
+You can easily add API surface area to support these use cases, but in turn it simply means that it is just more for you to code and ultimately more for users to learn.
+That is  where compound components come in really handy!

-Here’s what it looks like when using the compound component pattern:
+Here is what it looks like when using the compound component pattern:

 ```jsx
 <CustomSelect value={value} onChange={handleSelectChange}>